jrp244/byu-cs324/lab-socket-hunt/README.md

 (i.e., *big endian*).
 To remedy this, there are functions provided for you by the system, including `htons()` and `ntohs()` ("host to network short" and "network to host short").
 See their man pages for more information.
-Try wrapping modifying the code above to assign `htons(0xabcd)` to `val` instead, and see how the output changes.
+Try modifying the code above to assign `htons(0xabcd)` to `val` instead, and see how the output changes.

 The example above is specific to storing an `unsigned short` integer value into an arbitrary memory location (in this case an array of `unsigned char`) in